maryi/CSCW-Project/Project report/ReportDocument.md

 | Table 3.
 Connection between descriptors for collaborative work and descriptors for tool features |

 It should be noted that not all descriptors are different, we found that some of them are applicable in both contexts, to describe work and to describe a tool, in those cases we leave the same name in both sets of descriptors.
 For instance, the scale dimension in MoCA that describes the number of participants in a coordinated action has a linear correspondence with the scalability of a tool.
-In another case, we found that more than one descriptor in the application could contribute to identify potential benefits for one descriptor in the collaborative work.
+In another case, we found that more than one descriptor in the application could contribute to identifying potential benefits for one descriptor in collaborative work.
 Such was the case with the descriptor of work *Planned permanence* where *service type* and *learning curve* were both selected as application descriptors.
 Below we detailed the match we made for each descriptor for collaborative work.

 *Scale*: this descriptor is paired with another one of the same name in the tool-feature descriptor set, where the possible values represent the maximum number of participants supported by the tool.